 Judith Kerr is a great children’s author who has written a collection of Mog stories as well as the classic book The Tiger Who Came to Tea!
 Mog is a funny character and children will fall in love with the clumsy and forgetful cat.
 As with many of the other short stories mentioned, Mog is part of a collection of short stories.
 That means you have plenty of choice when it comes to story time.

 Peter Rabbit & Other Short Stories – Beatrix Potter

 Peter Rabbit is yet another classic story which has been enjoyed by children for many years!
 Much like the other stories mentioned these stories are part of a collection making them a great read for young children.
 Children of a young age can get to know each individual character and follow their story through the eyes of their friends and family.

 The Owl Who Was Afraid of the Dark – Jill Tomlinson

 The Owl Who Was Afraid of the Dark has been used for many years as the perfect bedtime story.
 This is because the theme of this story is relatable for many young readers.
 However, it doesn’t just have to be read at night!
 This great short story can be enjoyed at school and nursery as a fun read during story time!

 Children’s Fairy Tales Collection – Hans Christian Anderson

 Children have been enjoying fairy tales for many years.
-Though the original versions of these great tales can be quite gruesome there are plenty of child friendly versions of traditional tales including The Little Mermaid and other classic tales.
+Though the original versions of these great tales can be quite gruesome there are plenty of child friendly versions of traditional tales.
+For example The Little Mermaid and other classic tales.
 These stories are a great way to get children interested in reading.
 Many of them will be aware of the story already from popular film and television programmes.